 - Your wrists shouldn’t be bent and your arms should sit on the armrests.

 With an adjustable office chair you can change the width, height and tilt to suit your needs.
-As well as the correct sitting position, it’s important to take regular breaks when sitting in an office chair for long periods of time.
+As well as sitting in the correct position, it’s important to take regular breaks and move around, so you're sitting in an office chair for long periods of time.

 You could even consider a standing desk, which allows you to work on your feet, as well as sitting down.